justinmarwad/encrypted_overlay_network/PLAN.md

 3. Implement TLS on both client.py & network.py (Manoj between Tuesday 6:30 PM to Wednesday evening)
 4. Write the report (all of us Friday)

+# Next Steps

+Parts 1 and 2 are done, we must start on part 3.
+Here are the next steps:

+1. Setup client-side TLS and give clients public and private keys
+2. Setup client.py to use certificates during communication

 # Useful Tools

 1. Use the Python socket library